spotware/OpenAPI.Net/docs/calculating-symbol-tick-value.md

 OpenAPI.NET makes symbol tick/Pip value calculation as simple as possible by providing a set of helper methods that you can use to calculate not just tick/Pip value also other properties of symbols like tick/Pip size.

-We also have a <a href="https://github.com/afhacker/OpenAPI.Net/tree/master/src/Trading.UI.Demo">Demo WPF application</a> that has all the necessary code for calculating symbols tick/Pip value and other account statistics like equity, free margin, used margin, margin level, net profit, and gross profit.
+We also have a [WPF Sample application](https://github.com/spotware/OpenAPI.Net/tree/master/src/WPF.Sample) that has all the necessary code for calculating symbols tick/Pip value and other account statistics like equity, free margin, used margin, margin level, net profit, and gross profit.

 To calculate a symbol tick value: